 The BBA (Hons) in Aviation Management and Logistics is part of the BBA (Hons) Scheme.
-The Learning Outcomes for the PolyU BBA are driven directly by the mission of the University and the Faculty of Business.
-The Learning Outcomes and their Learning Objectives set out below therefore represent a balance between the continuing need for 'practicality' in programmes and the pressing need for 'whole person development' in our students.
+The Learning Outcomes of the PolyU BBA are driven directly by the mission of the University and the Faculty of Business.
+The Learning Outcomes and Learning Objectives set out below therefore represent a balance between the continuing need for 'practicality' in programmes and the pressing need for 'whole person development' of our students.

-2.1 Aim, Learning Outcomes and Objectives for the BBA
+2.1 Aim, Learning Outcomes and Objectives of the BBA